aravinda-1402/Lane-Detection-for-Autonomous-Vehicles/README.md

 # LANE DETECTION ALGORITHM
 <img src="video.gif" width="500"/> <img src="output.gif" width="500"/>
 <br>
-**Aim**: To build an algorithm which can detect lanes in a road and calculate and display features like offset from the center of the lane, radius of curvature of the road etc.
+<br>**Aim**: To build an algorithm which can detect lanes in a road and calculate and display features like offset from the center of the lane, radius of curvature of the road etc.

 ## Methodology: